-For most businesses and executives, content plays a crucial role in not only their overall marketing plan but also their leadership strategy.
+For most businesses and executives, in not only their overall marketing plan but also their leadership strategy.
 However, in terms of actually engaging readers, they can sometimes fall short.
 To put it bluntly, the content created is just not that interesting.
-While it takes a little more effort, delivering more interesting content — whether for the company blog, LinkedIn, or a major publication — is key to increasing traffic, driving conversions, building customer loyalty, and creating a thought leadership footprint.
+While it takes a little more effort, delivering more interesting content — whether for the company blog, LinkedIn, or a major publication — to increasing traffic, driving conversions, building customer loyalty, and creating a thought leadership footprint.
 It also makes your content more relatable and shareable.

 So, how do you make sure your content is more engaging?
 Here are nine tips for making every article more compelling to readers and more entertaining for you as the creator.